Langcliffe Pot: History

 Langcliffe Pot was first spotted in December 1935 by members of the Craven Pothole Club (CPC), and they made the first descent the following April when the first 45 m of traverse in the downstream passage was explored to a pool.
-Soon after, they dye tested the Langcliffe Pot and Rigg Pot streams and various others to Black Keld.
+Soon after, they dye-tested the Langcliffe Pot and Rigg Pot streams and various others to Black Keld.
 Another party from the same club descended in 1954 and pushed on for a further 400 m along what is now known as Craven Crawl before turning back.
 In August 1968 a team from the Yorkshire Underground Research Team explored over 1 km beyond the CPC limit as far as the Kilnsey Boulder Crawl.
-They weren't too impressed with the place, and handed over the baton to the University of Leeds Speleological Society (ULSA).
+They were not too impressed with the place, and handed over the baton to the University of Leeds Speleological Society (ULSA).
 Over the next three months, ULSA explored and surveyed the main stream passage as far as Boireau Falls Chamber, and all the major inlets, giving a total system length of 6.4 km.
-The next phase of exploration took place in 1970 when the choke in Boireau Falls Chamber was excavated, and Nemesis Pitch discovered.
-A week later a route was found through the complex boulder choke at the bottom, and a further 2 km of passages discovered.
-In June 1972 the system flooded whilst an ULSA diving team were on the far side of the Nemesis boulder choke, trapping them which resulted in a major rescue call-out.
-The party emerged unscathed after a 44 hour long trip.
+The next phase of exploration took place in 1970 when the choke in Boireau Falls Chamber was excavated and Nemesis Pitch discovered.
+A week later a route was found through the complex boulder choke at the bottom and a further 2 km of passages discovered.
+In June 1972 the system flooded whilst an ULSA diving team were on the far side of the Nemesis boulder choke, trapping them and resulting in a major rescue call-out.
+The party emerged unscathed after a 44-hour-long trip.
 A second major rescue occurred in 1974 when five cavers became trapped on the far side of the Nemesis Choke after boulder movement.